SPARQL Web Pages - User Guide

 </script>

 In this prototype, the result variables of the loop will be bound to "firstName" / "John", and "lastName / "Doe".
-It is common to combine the ui:arg function with the names graph ui:graph to query for additional properties of the argument predicates, such as their spl:valueType and spl:defaultValue.
+It is common to combine the ui:arg function with the named graph ui:graph to query for additional properties of the argument predicates, such as their spl:valueType and spl:defaultValue.

 A.3 ui:systemPreference